 - Improve communication and networking techniques

-- Provide access to a job-related network communicate on a consistent basis as decided by both you and the mentee
+- Communicate on a consistent basis as decided by both you and the mentee

-- Answer questions about VRT, the conference, and how to make the most of the conference;
+- Answer questions about FMRT, the conference, and how to make the most of the conference

 - Introduce newcomers to people at the conference

-Other opportunities for interacting may include meeting face-face, and socializing at the VRT dinner.
+Other opportunities for interacting may include meeting face-face, and socializing at the FMRT dinner.

-If you are interested in becoming a VRT Mentor or Mentee, please fill out & submit the application form below.
+If you are interested in becoming a FMRT Mentor or Mentee, please fill out & submit the application form below.

 Matches will be made as quickly as possible, so you can plan a time to meet well before ALA and maybe even arrange to meet there.
-Mentors should be VRT members, prepared to share their experiences with VRT, tips for navigating the ALA Conference, as well as more general information about the profession, according to their mentee's interests.
+Mentors must be FMRT members, prepared to share their knowledge of FMRT and tips for navigating the ALA Conference, as well as more general information about the profession.

 We believe that members have the ability to contribute something at any level of their career.
 Therefore, people who sign up for the program may serve as a mentor in one area as well as a mentee in another.